Lion's mane mushroom Fruiting blocks!

 Use of a Humidity Tent: Sometimes a location will require the use of a humidity tent, which is basically an oversized plastic bag with many holes.
 The idea is to make an environment that holds humidity/moisture and will allow fresh air to enter (and CO2 to exit).
 You do not want the humidity tent to be touching the mushroom, but rather creating an environment around the mushroom.
 The humidity in the tent can be maintained with a spray bottle.
 Lift up the tent/bag and spray the fruiting block and the inside of the plastic bag so it appears moist and water droplets are visible, or you can just spray through the holes in the plastic bag.

-Do this 2 to 3 times a day (or more if warm, dry conditions exist).
+Do this 1 or 2 times a day (or more if warm, dry conditions exist).
 Place a pie-pan or broiler pan under the fruiting block to collect the water.

 Lion's Mane (hericium erinaceus)

 Temperature: 50 to 80 degrees F Humidity: 80 to 100 %

 The Lion's Mane mycelium will be the thin white growth that is growing on the sawdust block.
 If it starts growing a thick, white, blob-like mass near the filter patch on the bag, it is ready.

 The block can be initiated without mushrooms forming.